lucasdiedrich/ojs/README.md

 This container was built based on [buildpkg.sh](https://github.com/pkp/ojs/blob/ojs-3_1_0-1/tools/buildpkg.sh) from own pkp-ojs, so all the dependencies are already included and the software is ready to run.
 Also is built on top of [Alpine Linux](https://alpinelinux.org/) which is incredible lightweight.

+This repository is a fork of the work formerly done by [Lucas Dietrich](https://github.com/lucasdiedrich/ojs).

+**IMPORTANT: This repostitoy is still pre-alpha, so it can't be used in testing or production evironments.**

 ## How to use

 ```bash